JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## Features

-* Modular creation of a billiard table from well defined obstacles
+* Modular creation of a billiard from well defined obstacles
 * Straight propagation of a particle in a billiard table
 * Support for creating random initial conditions in an arbitrary billiard table
-* Magnetic propagation, where the particle moves in a circle instead of a straight line (works with *any* billiard table)
+* Magnetic propagation, where the particle moves in a circle instead of a straight line (works with *any* billiard)
 * Ray-splitting implementation: a particle may propagate through an obstacle given arbitrary transmission and refraction laws.
 This is also known as a "semiclassical billiard"
-* Computation of poincare surfaces of section (also known as boundary maps) for any table and any particle
+* Computation of Poincaré surfaces of section (also known as boundary maps) for any table and any particle
 * Escape times
 * Easy to use low-level interface
 * Full support for visualizing and animating billiards and motion in billiards
+* Brutal tests that confirm the package works and overcomes numerical precision issues

 This package does not support finite-sized particles and, as a result, there is also no support for collision between particles.